alextanhongpin/go-hook/README.md

 - use labels instead or environment variables to register services
 - use middleware to hook all endpoints

+## Thoughts

+- the system (server) should support the hooks first (publishing events), without it, there's no way for the user to subscribe to those events.
+In other words, user can only subscribe to webhook events that are available.
+One possible idea is to label each services endpoint with a name, and log the events out when it happened, and when streaming the logs, publish it to different subscribers.
+- the subscription for different events may differ in count - by a huge margin.
+Some are definitely more popular than the rest.
+How to deal with the delivery for such cases?
+- to mark the event as delivered, we probably need both a status flag and status timestamp.
+Status can be retry too if we need to be able to retry it, or due with a due date in the future
+- the outgoing events is proportional to the incoming requests, if we have a lot of incoming requests, we need to find a way to smoothen it (leaky bucket?) without compromising speed (if we have 100 req/s, but we are sending it out at 10 req/s, it is not going to scale when the number of requests increases)
+- registering, unregistering the events real time is going to take a toll.
+If the requests are already being processed (since it is in a batch, it's harder to cancel individual events), it could only be unregistered in the next cycle.
+But having too many updates will slow down the system.
+- delivering to multiple endpoints.
+How to detect if the endpoints are no longer valid and blacklist them? send a token to register the endpoints.
+- a subscription endpoint may have many registered endpoints.
+For every requests sent out, we need to deliver them to N endpoints, which is going to grow in size.
+Also, those endpoints needs to be kept in memory (?) since querying them all the time is going to be taxing.

 ## References
 - https://dzone.com/articles/producers-and-consumers-part-3
 - https://medium.com/hootsuite-engineering/a-scalable-reliable-webhook-dispatcher-powered-by-kafka-2dc3d677f16b